Casablanca, Morocco: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and E. Make sure to choose the necessary kind.
-Most adapters available online are just plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types C and E. Take care to get the necessary type.
+The vast majority of adapters available are simply plug changers and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most locations.

 A portable power bank, like this one

-Mosques often require certain dress, so if you plan to see the stunning King Hassan II Mosque, take the following:
+Mosques often require certain dress, so if you want to check out the majestic King Hassan II Mosque, take the following:

-Note that there may be restrictions on who is allowed to enter the mosque; it is best to check with the Casablanca tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Casablanca tourism authority.

 October